When bad work gets published you should be inspired.

 I could write another version of that essay, because there’s a reason why we trumpet that message so often, to ourselves and others.
 Two, actually.
 (1) It’s true, and (2) We forget it over and over and need to hear it again and again.
 But let’s agree that this paragraph has spent the requisite time on that particular truth.
 Because I’ve put in my share of reassurance for the week and what’s left I need for myself.

 I don’t want to talk about why we write, I want to talk about the gatekeepers.
 The ones who published such CRAP.
+And the gatekeepers who publish show-stoppers like this and this and this, the ones who kickstart the careers of writers we cherish, and all the ones in between.

 I want to talk about why I really meant it when I said my friend should be glad that the magazine’s staff didn’t like his work, and why, after getting over my own rant about how bad that winning story was, I felt light and excited and ready to send out a few of my finished stories, and tackle one of my unfinished ones.